Sen2Agri/Sen2Agri-System/FAQ.md

 ## Can I disable the Landsat 8 download?

-If, for some reason you want to disable the Landsat 8 download for all sites, you can run the following command:
+For versions prior to 1.8, if, for some reason you want to disable the Landsat 8 download for all sites, you can run the following command:

 ```bash
 sudo systemctl stop sen2agri-landsat-downloader.{service,timer}